 I absolutely love living in Vietnam, so I feel an urge to correct the record.
 First, I want to ask everyone who's thinking of traveling to Vietnam to try and stop equating the word "Vietnam" with a war.
 I'm not denying that the history of the war is fascinating, but you would be better served by reading a book or watching the Ken Burns documentary.
 Consider skipping the War Remnants Museum and Cu Chi Tunnels entirely.
 Not only are these attractions lackluster in their own right, but in my opinion visiting and promoting them is furthering the misconception that Vietnam is just a war.

-Maybe the reason I feel strongly about this is because I know there is something very special about Vietnam right now that most tourists simply overlook because of their misconceptions about the country.
+Maybe the reason I feel strongly about this is because I know there is something very special about Vietnam right now that most tourists simply overlook.
 This is perhaps best explained by my friend Tom at Vietnam Coracle:

 Vietnam is an exciting place to be at this point in time.
 The country is undergoing huge transformations in almost all aspects of its society and culture: from economics to eating habits, from religion to relationships, from family to foreign policy.
 For the traveller, tourism is in the perfect phase of transition: infrastructure is developed enough to allow access to practically all regions of the country, but undeveloped enough to make off-the-beaten-track experiences a daily occurrence, should you seek them out.
 But, with the current pace of change, some things – unspoiled islands, historic buildings, local eating houses – are bound to disappear forever.
 Don’t wait, visit now!